Alessandro1103/obsidian/Vault1/Zettelkasten/Image Processing.md

 The objective is to form a new image whose pixel values are a combination of the original pixel values.

-### Noise reduction

-For each pixel location, calculate the average value from all the images (images of the same subject, all identical except for the noise).
-This averaging process helps to reduce random noise, as the noise will vary across the images, but the actual scene content will remain constant.

 The 2D filter is separable if it can b written as the product of a "column" and a "row".
 $$
 \begin{bmatrix}